It's a Mad, Mad, Mad, Mad World: Plot

-All the motorists experience setbacks on the way to the park.
-The Crumps charter a rickety biplane to Santa Rosita.
-When they stop in a hardware store for supplies, they are inadvertently locked in the store's basement.
-After several failed attempts to break out, they blow out the wall of the basement with dynamite and hire a cab to get to the park.
-Bell and Benjamin charter a modern plane, but, when their alcoholic pilot knocks himself out, they have to land the plane themselves, causing chaos among the air traffic controllers as the plane flies wildly out of control.
-After bringing the plane to the ground, they also hire a cab to drive them to the park.
-The Finches' car collides with Pike's furniture van, and Russell persuades British Army Lieutenant Colonel J. Algernon Hawthorne to drive them to Santa Rosita.
-After a nasty argument, Mrs. Marcus and Emeline leave the two men to hitch their own ride.
+Melville Crump, a dentist on a second honeymoon with his wife Monica, charters a rickety biplane to Santa Rosita.
+Despite arriving in Santa Rosita first, they get locked in a hardware store's basement.
+After several attempts to break out, they blow out the wall of the basement with dynamite, and hire a cab to get to the park.
+Ding Bell and Benjy Benjamin, two friends on their way to Las Vegas, charter a small airplane.
+When their alcoholic pilot knocks himself out, they struggle to land the plane themselves; once on the ground, they also hire a cab to get to the park.

+J. Russell Finch, a businessman traveling with his wife Emmeline and her mother Mrs. Marcus, crashes into the furniture truck of Lennie Pike, another witness of Grogan’s crash.
+Finch persuades British Army Lieutenant Colonel J. Algernon Hawthorne to drive them to Santa Rosita.
+After a nasty argument, Mrs. Marcus and Emmeline exit the car to hitch their own ride.
+Hawthorne crashes the car while driving through a tunnel, and he and Finch come to blows.

-Pike stops motorist Otto Meyer for a ride; however, after Pike tells Meyer about the money, Meyer abandons him and convinces two service station employees to detain Pike.
+Pike stops motorist Otto Meyer for a ride and tells him about the money; the greedy Meyer decides to search for the treasure himself, and abandons Pike, convincing two service station attendants to detain him.
 Pike destroys the station, steals a tow truck, and picks up Mrs. Marcus and Emmeline.
-Mrs. Marcus calls her dimwitted son Sylvester, who lives near the park; however, she claims Russell "assaulted" her, causing Sylvester to panic and drive towards her instead of getting the money for her.
-Meyer, meanwhile, picks up a stranded motorist and helps him get back home.
-Trying to get back to the highway, Meyer fails at crossing a deep river and his car is swept away, forcing him to steal another motorist's car.
+Mrs. Marcus calls her son Sylvester, who lives close to Santa Rosita, but he misunderstands and drives to meet her.
+Eventually, the group reunites with Russell and Hawthorne, and continues to head to the park.
+Meyer stops to help a stranded miner get back to his very rural cabin.
+Trying to get back to the highway, Meyer fails at crossing a deep river and his car is swept away, leading him to steal another motorist's car.